-A FREE quality improvement audit and implementation resource for developing a trauma-informed organisational and practice culture
+A quality improvement audit and implementation resource for developing a trauma-informed organisational and practice culture.

 Trauma is highly prevalent in human service settings.
 To be truly trauma-informed, organisations must be sensitive to the impacts of trauma and the potential of re-traumatisation.
-MHCC has designed a FREE toolkit for organisations to review current practices and embed trauma-informed care and practice (TICP) into all aspects of service delivery to ensure the highest quality care and support for people with lived experience of trauma.
+TICPOT is for organisations to review current practices and embed trauma-informed care and practice into all aspects of service delivery to ensure the highest quality care and support for people with lived experience of trauma.

-TICP is a strengths-based framework that emphasises physical and psychological safety, creating opportunities for people with lived experience to rebuild a sense of control and empowerment.
-TICP supports services in moving from a caretaker to a collaborator role, as well as providing a supportive environment for workers, reducing the risk of vicarious and secondary trauma.
+Trauma-informed care and practice is a strengths-based framework that emphasises physical and psychological safety, creating opportunities for people with lived experience to rebuild a sense of control and empowerment.
+It supports services moving from a caretaker to a collaborator role, as well as providing a supportive environment for workers, reducing the risk of vicarious and secondary trauma.

 The process of becoming trauma-informed is reflective.
 It encourages organisational and professional growth.
 TICPOT can help identify areas for improvement and become a part of your continuous quality improvement.
-MHCC hopes that this free resource will guide a process of reflection, assessment and change.
+We hope this free resource will guide a process of reflection, assessment and change.

 “I love how utterly thorough the TICPOT Toolkit is!
 There is not a single facet of the organisation that has been missed and the audit has highlighted the direction we need to move in, to become fully trauma informed.”